Tuition Increases

 While tuition consultations happen annually throughout the fall and winter for the following academic year, the rate for cohort-based tuition for new international students is set one year in advance so we can provide the guarantee at the time of admission.

-Will the Government of Alberta’s announcement on a domestic tuition cap impact tuition for next year?
+Will the Government of Alberta’s announcement on a domestic tuition cap impact tuition for 2025/26?

-In February 2023, the Government of Alberta announced plans to limit domestic tuition increases to 2% annually, starting in 2024-25 and continuing for future academic years.
-Should that become regulation or legislation, this will impact the U of A’s tuition process in future years.
-There will be no impact on the tuition increase for 2023-24.
+Yes.
+In February 2023, the Government of Alberta announced plans to limit domestic tuition increases to 2% annually, starting in 2024/25 and continuing for future academic years.

-Are there increases coming to Mandatory Non-Instructional Fees?
+Will there be increases coming to Mandatory Non-Instructional Fees?

 Where can I get help paying for my education?